 In addition to the parameters that Suppliers submit for Energy Storage Resources because they are Generators, specific parameters may apply to some Bids for Energy Storage Resources.

-Consistent with the ISO Procedures, Bids from Suppliers for Energy Storage Resources supplying Energy and Ancillary Services may be required to specify whether the Energy Level will be ISO-Managed or Self-Managed, the Beginning Energy Level, the Energy Storage Resource's Roundtrip Efficiency.
-An Energy Storage Resource must also specify its Upper and Lower Storage Limits.

-The Day-Ahead Schedule for Energy Storage Resources with ISO-Managed Energy
+Consistent with the ISO Procedures, Bids from Suppliers for Energy Storage Resources supplying Energy and Ancillary Services may be required to specify the Beginning Energy Level and the Energy Storage Resource's Roundtrip Efficiency, and must specify its Upper and Lower Storage Limits.
+The Energy Level for an Energy Storage Resource shall be managed by the Supplier unless the Supplier elects, in its Bids, to be ISO-Managed.

-Levels will reflect the Resource's Energy Level constraints, including the Beginning Energy consistent with its Energy Level constraints, and the Day-Ahead optimization will not honor the above-identified Energy Level constraints.
+The Day-Ahead Schedule for Energy Storage Resources with ISO-Managed Energy Levels will reflect the Resource's Energy Level constraints, including the Beginning Energy Level, the Upper and Lower Storage Limits, and the Resource's Roundtrip Efficiency.
+An Energy Storage Resource that self-manages its Energy Level is obligated to submit Bids that are consistent with its Energy Level constraints, and the Day-Ahead optimization will not honor the above-identified Energy Level constraints.